Lola-Mora/Lola-Mora/README.md

 ---

 ## **🚀 Featured Projects**
-Here are some projects I’ve worked on:
+Here are some projects I’m working on:

 1. **[Network Port Scanner](https://github.com/Lola-Mora/port-scanner)**
    - A Python script to scan open ports and detect services.